crashpad_handler.exe

 Is crashpad_handler.exe a virus?

-Why is crashpad_handler.exe using so much CPU?
+Why is crashpad_handler.exe running?

 Can I disable crashpad_handler.exe?